PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 Starting from NVIDIA Ampere, GPU supports bfloat16, and its computing performance is the same as that of float16.

 > The ``nvidia-smi`` command can help you view NVIDIA GPU architecture information.
+AMP only support NVIDIA GPU with Compute Capability 7.0 or higher.
 In addition, if the amp training mode is enabled, PaddlePaddle will automatically help detect whether the hardware environment meets the above hardware conditions.
 If not, the following warning messages will be provided: ``UserWarning: AMP only support NVIDIA GPU with Compute Capability 7.0 or higher, current GPU is: Tesla K40m, with Compute Capability: 3.5.``.

 ### 1.4.
 Description of applicable scenarios